The Common Lisp Cookbook – Loop, iteration, mapping

 (map 'string (lambda (it) (code-char it)) '#(97 98 99))

-If you like mapcar, use it a lot, and would like a quicker and shorter way to write lambdas, then you might like one of those lambda shorthand libraries.
+If you like mapcar, use it a lot, and would like a quicker and shorter way to write lambdas, we offer a simple macro to you:

 ;; (10 20 30)